 HDCN 6305 (3).
 ADVANCED COUNSELING METHODS: INDIVIDUAL.
-The focus of this course will be on polishing the skills learned in Counseling Methods: Individual and the amplification of techniques applicable to different client needs in a variety of settings.
-Prerequisite: Counseling Methods: Individual.
+Focuses on polishing the skills learned in HDCN 6302 and on amplifying the techniques applicable to different client needs in a variety of settings.
+Prerequisite: HDCN 6302.

 HDCN 6306 (3).
 ADVANCED COUNSELING METHODS: GROUP.
-The focus of this course will build on the foundational skills learned in HDCN 6303 Counseling Methods: Group, and expand and enhance techniques applicable to different types of groups in a variety of settings.
-Prerequisite: HDCN 6303 Counseling Methods: Group.
+Builds on the foundational skills learned in HDCN 6303, and expands and enhances techniques applicable to different types of groups in a variety of settings.
+Prerequisite: HDCN 6303.